-Summary of Corrective Action Previously Reported: Reconciliations will be completed on a monthly basis.
-A Board Member will review on a quarterly basis.

-Status: Not Corrected.
-Due to the size of the Authority and limited personnel, errors are not always identified timely.
-A Lake County Housing and Redevelopment Authority Board Member will continue to monitor trial balances and journal entries as provided by the Executive Director on a quarterly basis.
-Member Entzion reviews this.
-Was corrective action taken significantly different than the action previously reported?
-Yes NoX Finding Number: 2017-001 Finding Title: Commissioner Compensation Summary of Condition: Ten instances were noted in which Authority Board members had requested and been paid the \$75 meeting compensation for business other than regular or special meetings.
-In two of these instances, there were two meeting reimbursements claimed on the same day.
+Status: Partially Corrected.
+Member Entzion, Treasurer, reviewed trial balance and journal entries as provided by Executive Director on a Quarterly basis.

+Finding Title: Commissioner Compensation

+Summary of Condition: Thirty instances were identified in which Authority Board members requested and were paid the \$75 meeting compensation for business other than regular or special meetings.

 Summary of Corrective Action Previously Reported: Members will begin adding board meeting dates on claims for reimbursement.
-The claims for Lakeview will be discussed and reviewed by County Commissioner on the board.
-Status: Not Corrected.
-All claims for Lakeview are claimed through and paid through Lakeview Apartments account.
-Was corrective action taken significantly different than the action previously reported?
-Yes $\underline{\hspace{1cm}}$ No $\underline{\hspace{1cm}}$ X
+The claims for Lakeview will be discussed and reviewed by the County Commissioner on the board.

+Status: Partially Corrected.
+Board Members add dates on claims for reimbursement.
+Claims for Lakeview meeting dates are reviewed and approved at the monthly meetings as per claim sheet documentation and Board approval.